 top of page

-Making a Daily Schedule
+Making a Daily Homeschool Schedule

 When we first began homeschooling, my oldest daughter was in 2nd grade and had attended both public and private schools for a time.
-It took weeks to break her of the habit of raising her hand to go to the bathroom.
+It took weeks to break her from the habit of raising her hand to go to the bathroom.
 She also raised her hand to answer questions.
 Um...Sweetie?
 You're the only student here.
 Just answer.
 Habits die hard.

 So if you are not coming from a school background, and if your children are homeschooled from the beginning, you might have a more natural transition.
-Still, it is very helpful to make a loose schedule or checklist for your days to make sure you fit everything in and don't forget to teach spelling for 3 weeks.
+Still, it is very helpful to make a loose schedule or checklist for your days to make sure you fit everything in, and don't forget to teach spelling for 3 weeks.
 Ask me how I know.

 Anyway, here are some ways to make your schedule: